 You might be unproductive at decreasing or stopping your consumption of amphetamines.
 You may keep on craving the stimulant regardless of the fact that you know these are causing continuous or recurring psychological or physical issues.

 - Changes in lifestyle

-You avoid going out to most of the social, recreational, or work-related activities due to your amphetamine use disorder.
+You avoid going out to most of the social, recreational, or work-related activities due to your abuse or dependence on stimulants.

 Who’s at risk of developing amphetamine use disorder?

 You may be at a greater risk of having amphetamine use disorder if you:

 - Have anxiety disorders, bipolar disorder, depression, or schizophrenia